 A Contaminated Land Auditor from Epic Environmental reviews the assessment work of a ‘suitably qualified person’ (SQP) by evaluating and certifying the contaminated land site investigation, validating reports and drafting site management plans; submitted for land contamination matters by the QLD Department of Environment and Heritage Protection (EHP).
 Auditors are able to provide required certainty on the regulatory function performed, as well as assisting in streamlining the decision process for land contamination matters.

-Epic Environmental specialised in both complex and routine projects, providing appropriate technical oversight of the project and evaluation of critical milestones.
+Epic Environmental specialises in both complex and routine projects, providing appropriate technical oversight of the project and evaluation of critical milestones.
 Ensuring the overall and significant project objectives are achieved.

 Brad May, has over 23 years of experience in the ‘Contaminated Land’ industry.
 Brad is approved by the ‘QLD EHP’ as a Contaminated Land Auditor, as well as Contaminated Site Auditor in NSW.
 For any specific contaminated land matters, Brad is well experienced and available to discuss.